 We refer to this 12-month projection of net interest income as the "base case."
-Once the base case has been established, we "shock" the base case with instantaneous and parallel shifts in interest rates in 100 basis point increments upward and downward.
+Once the base case has been established, we "shock" the base case with instantaneous and parallel shifts in interest rates in 100 basis point increments upward and downward to plus and minus 200 basis points.
 Calculations are made for each of the defined instantaneous and parallel shifts in interest rates over or under the forward yield curve used to determine the base case and include any associated changes in projected mortgage prepayment rates caused by changes in interest rates.
 The results of each 100 basis point change in interest rates are then compared against the base case to determine the estimated change to net interest income.
 The simulations consider the affect of interest rate changes on interest sensitive assets and liabilities as well as derivative instruments.
-The simulations also consider the impact that instantaneous and parallel shift in interest rates has on prepayment rates and the resulting affect of accelerating or decelerating amortization rates of premium and securitization costs on net interest income.
+The simulations also consider the impact that instantaneous and parallel shifts in interest rates have on prepayment rates and the resulting affect of accelerating or decelerating amortization rates of premium and securitization costs on net interest income.